andrewcooke/choochoo/docs/impulse.md

 * A Jupyter notebook to display the results.

-Pipeline tasks are how Choochoo is extended to calculate new statistics.
-They integrate with Choochoo's internal book-keeping to re-calculate values when new data are available, or old data are modified.
+Pipeline tasks are Choochoo's extension mechanism for calculating new statistics.
+They integrate with internal book-keeping to re-calculate values when new data are available, or old data are modified.

 The tasks are parameterised using "constants" - parameters that Choochoo users can modify from the command line.
 These allow, for